Fei–Ranis model of economic growth: Generation of agricultural surplus

 Observe point Y, somewhere to the left of P on the graph.
 If a section of the redundant agricultural labor force (PQ) is removed from the total agricultural labor force (OP) and absorbed into the industrial sector, then the labor force remaining in the industrial sector is represented by the point Y. Now, the output produced by the remaining labor force is represented by YZ and the real income of this labor force is given by XY.
 The difference of the two terms yields the total agricultural surplus of the economy.
-It is important to understand that this surplus is produced by the reallocation of labor such that it is absorbed by the industrial sector.
+This surplus is produced by the reallocation of labor such that it is absorbed by the industrial sector.
 This can be seen as deployment of hidden rural savings for the expansion of the industrial sector.
 Hence, we can understand the contribution of the agricultural sector to the expansion of industrial sector by this allocation of redundant labor force and the agricultural surplus that results from it.